amperka/serial-projector/README.md

 ## Usage

 Just send text to serial.
-Once Serial Projector will see end of line (`\n`) the text on sceen will be updated.
+Once Serial Projector will see a carriage return character (ASCII 13, or `\r`) and a newline character (ASCII 10, or `\n`) the text on sceen will be updated.

 You can send UTF-8 unicode and HTML.